FRIENDS OF THE MUSEUM

 Tökkiikö Windows tai kyllästyttääkö prosessikaaviot?
 Jos arki tuntuu harmaalta työyhteisössä, niin tässä on kokemusperäinen ratkaisu asiaan: se on I love 8-bit®-näyttely!
 TYKY-päivänä pääsee pitämään hauskaa porukalla, sillä TYKY-päivä on työyhteisön virkistyspäivä Kallion tietokonemuseolla.

 TYKY-päivän saa hankkimalla ryhmälipun.
-Lisätietoa hauskasta TYKY-tapahtumasta saa klikkaamalla click here to see more information..
+Lisätietoa hauskasta TYKY-tapahtumasta saa klikkaamalla this link.

 Contact